MarshallCB/routo/readme.md

 ## How it works

 - Generates files using `export default` in files named `[name].[filetype].js`
-  - Export a string for text-based files (.html, .css, etc)
+  - Export a String for text-based files (.html, .css, etc)
   - Export a Buffer for images and other raw data formats (.png, .gif, .pdf)
   - Export a Promise for asynchronous generation (useful for fetching remote data)
 - Copies normal, static files from source to destination automatically